Updated on July 14, 2022.

 Cons of product tours for marketing

-- Requires product demo platform: While it’ll save you time and money in the long run, you’ll need to start using a demo platform to create product tours.
+- Requires product demo platform: While it’ll save you time and money in the long run, you’ll need to start using interactive product demo software to create product tours.

-A lot of sales professionals will use sales pre-recorded product demo videos during their call with prospects.
+A lot of sales professionals will use pre-recorded product demo videos during their call with prospects.